 What’s your background, and do you think you have what it takes to be a proofreader?
 Let me know in the comments below!

 Learn how to become a proofreader with this free general proofreading course.
-Start working form home as a freelancer!
+Start working from home as a freelancer!